catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - make a custom song out of retail
 - finish arrangement (demo with the hives overdrive sall the time :) )
 - remove commented out code
-- dupicate import should save the names of the files in a multivalue(;) field :)
+- duplicate import should save the names of the files in a multivalue(;) field :)
   - save also hash not to ask again for duplciates if already decided as duplicate
 - make Groups as multivalue
 - if i delete a foolder do i get a warning in the maintenance check ?